msse-chem-280-2024/msse-chem-280-2024.github.io/day7/00-group-meeting.md

 ## Step 5 - Program Review

 The final step of the Programming Design Recipe is reviewing your code.
-This process involves revisiting the entire codebase, from data definitions to function implementations, and checking for any discrepancies, possible improvements, or overlooked details.
 Code review is a crucial practice in the professional world, and developing this habit early will benefit you in the long run.

 ### Step 5.1 - Review for Consistency